Can I Sue for Being Hit by an Amazon Truck Driver in New York?

 While you can likely file a personal injury lawsuit after being hit by an Amazon truck driver, you must consider a few important issues first.
 For one, you need to think about whom exactly you want to sue.
 After an accident with a delivery driver, you might sue the driver as an individual, the company they work for, or both.
 However, Amazon often hires drivers as independent contractors, and this arrangement may shield Amazon from legal action.
 You must also think about how the accident occurred.
 If you were partly to blame, you might still recover compensation, but it could be reduced.

 If an Amazon truck driver hits you, you can potentially sue both the driver and Amazon for your injuries.
-However, an attorney is necessary to help you determine who your best defendant is.
+However, a Broward County truck accident lawyer is necessary to help you determine who your best defendant is.
 Call our Bronx truck accident lawyers for help with your case.
-Schedule a free legal consultation with our team at The Carrion Law Firm by calling (718) 841-0083.
+Schedule a free legal consultation with our team at The Carrion Law Firm by calling (718) 841-0083 to speak with our Suffolk County, NY personal injury lawyer. today

 Lawsuits for Accidents with Amazon Delivery Trucks in New York

 If you were struck by an Amazon delivery truck, you may be able to sue the driver of that truck for your damages.
 Driving requires a driver’s full focus and attention.
-When a driver is distracted or otherwise behaving negligently, accidents can happen, and people can get hurt.
+Our Nassau County, NY personal injury lawyer explains that when a driver is distracted or otherwise behaving negligently, accidents can happen, and people can get hurt.
 You can use evidence, including traffic camera footage, photos, and witness testimony, to prove the driver of the Amazon truck was at fault for the accident.

 Depending on how your accident occurred, you might be able to sue Amazon in addition to the driver.
 There are several ways in which you can hold Amazon responsible for the conduct of its employees.
 Respondeat superior is a legal principle which states that employers are responsible for the actions of an employee if those actions are performed in the line of duty.
 You may also sue Amazon for negligent hiring if the truck driver is someone who clearly should not have been hired to do their job.